💻 Work from Australia's most inspiring locations — explore day tours →

 Queensland & New South Wales Coast

 Surfing at Byron, reef snorkelling from Cairns, kayaking Moreton Bay from Brisbane, or hiking the Gold Coast hinterland — all achievable as afternoon or weekend activities.
-Cooee Gold Coast Tours are designed as day trips, fitting perfectly around a nomad's work week.
+Cooee Tours are designed as day trips, fitting perfectly around a nomad's work week without requiring full days off.

 Victoria & Tasmania

 Melbourne serves up live music, gallery openings, and the Great Ocean Road for weekends.
-In Hobart, kunanyi/Mount Wellington summit walks, Bruny Island day trips, and MONA visits are all within reach without needing to take time off work.
+In Hobart, kunanyi/Mount Wellington summit walks, Bruny Island day trips, and MONA visits are all within reach without needing to sacrifice work days.

 Accommodation for Long Stays

 Where you stay shapes your productivity.
-Here are the four main options nomads use in Australia, each with different trade-offs.
+Here are the four main options nomads use in Australia, each with different trade-offs for focus, cost, and community.

 🏠